Product

 Other rules of thumb include doubling cost estimations for advertising and tripling estimations for legal and insurance costs, as these categories often incur hidden expenses or vary from provider to provider.
 In addition, you can monitor customer service time to give a starting point for estimating future labor costs as the business grows.
 It is also suggested that you calculate conservative and aggressive growth rates to provide to investors.

-Other considerations that should be considered when determining a growth rate include the retention rate, marketing techniques and their efficacy, product seasonality, and the stage of company expansion.
+Other considerations that should be considered when determining a growth rate include the retention rate, which refers to the percentage of customers who continue paying over a given period, marketing techniques and their efficacy, product seasonality, and the stage of company expansion.
 Any one of these, or a combination thereof, could affect the growth rate.

 It is also important to keep in mind that…